chizeta0/hvpqedk/README.md

 ## Python3

-It is recommended to install the library with pip in a virtual environment:
+You can install the module or just copy the py source in `py-src/kernel.py` into your own project.
+If you want to install and use the module, it is recommended to do so using pip within a virtual environment:

 ```bash
 pip install -e .